chutified/commodity-prices/README.md

 ```

 ### SubscribeCommodity
-Notice the response of the request is not instant.
+Notice the responses of the requests are not instant.

 #### Commodity.SubscribeCommodity: `{"Name":"feeder cattle"}{"Name":"lean hog"}`
 ```bash